davidedelpapa/gphotospy/README.md

 This library is still a work.in.progress, not yet fully functional.

+However experimental, most of the API is covered, and it could be used for personal expriments at least.

+There will soon be examples of usage.

 ## API Coverage

 - [x] OAuth authorization
+- [ ] Google server upload

+  - [x] Simple uploader
+  - [ ] Resumable uploader

 - [ ] Albums
   - [x] addEnrichment